 - No checklists of project management tools

-- No PTO or break scheduling considered
+- No paid time off (PTO) or break scheduling considered

 *OCR (Optical Character Recognition): Recognizes text in scanned documents and images